-Amanda Stanton Spotted Making Out With ‘Bachelor’ Nation’ Man, Moving On From Josh Murray
+Amanda Stanton Reportedly Spotted Making Out With ‘Bachelor’ Nation Man, Moving On From Josh Murray

 — Brooke Nagorski (@nagorski_brooke) January 19, 2017

-The Inquisitr shared recently that Nick Viall allegedly texted Amanda Stanton to check on her after he heard that she split from Nick Viall.
+The Inquisitr shared recently that Nick Viall allegedly texted Amanda Stanton to check on her after he heard that she split from Josh Murray.
 An insider shared saying, “He texted Amanda once news broke of her breakup.
 He wanted to reach out and say, ‘Hey,’ but that’s not what a happily engaged guy should be doing!”
 Nick was interested in Amanda during their season of Bachelor in Paradise, but once she started spending time with Nick, she didn’t move on to date anyone else.

 When Amanda Stanton and Josh Murray first split, they were really quiet about what went down.
 They didn’t even want to admit at first that they were over.
-Us Magazine shared the details about how Amanda posted on Twitter, and it looked like she was actually calling Josh out.
+Us Weekly shared the details about how Amanda posted on Twitter, and it looked like she was actually calling Josh out.
 She went to Twitter and said, “Poor Nick!
 That slap looked like it hurt haha I could definitely think of someone more deserving of that… #thebachelor.”
 Everyone wondered if maybe she was talking about Josh Murray, but Amanda Stanton of course didn’t say anything else about that at all.

 When they did finally decide to admit they split, Amanda Stanton and Josh Murray never put out a joint statement, but Amanda did finally share about the split.